AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 STEP 4.
 MACHINE LEARNING FORECASTING MODEL DEVELOPMENT

-However, there are multiple approaches to that, and they are often combined under the hood of a single forecasting system.
-The following approaches are used for demand forecasting and proved to be the most efficient:
+However, there are multiple approaches to that, and they are often combined under the hood of a single AI demand forecasting system.
+The following approaches are used for demand forecasting and have proven to be the most efficient:

 • ARIMA/SARIMA